mpacula/COSMOS/docs/source/config.rst

 Setting DRM = local in your config file will cause jobs to be submitted as background processes on the local machine using :py:mod:`subprocess`.Popen.
-The `DRM = local` setting's primary purpose is for testing and developing workflows, not computing on large datasets.
+The `DRM = local` setting's purpose is for testing and developing workflows, not computing on large datasets.

 .. warning::